McCreadie Taylor goal nets Honiton Town richly deserved away point

 The home side levelled early in the second half and, as has so often happened with Town this season, upon shipping one a second was conceded soon after, albeit from a contentious penalty decision that went against Lewis Couch, to put them on the back foot.

-In what was a touch call for the honour of being names Chippie Joe’s Hippos’ Man of the Match, the honour went to Owen McReadie Taylor, though both Tom Perryman and Seb Richards were both also big contenders the accolade.
+In what was a tough call for the honour of being named Chippie Joe’s Hippos’ Man of the Match, the honour went to Owen McCreadie Taylor.